Spatial disease mapping using Directed Acyclic Graph Auto-Regressive (DAGAR) models: Model

 where $s(\rho) = \sum_{r=1}^4 \frac r {1+(r-1)\rho^2}$. \end{theorem}

 The limit in Theorem \ref{th:frobgrid} looks more complicated than the analogous result for the path graph.
 However, things are simplified noting that $1-s(\rho)/10$ is $O(\rho^2)$ and, hence, so is the numerator in the right hand side of (\ref{eq:frobgrid}).
 Figure \ref{fig:frob} (b) plots this quantity as a function of $\rho$.
-We see that once again this is monotonic in $\rho$ and reaches a maximum of around $0.17$ when $\rho=1$.
-Hence, $Q$ and $Q_{OF}$ differ by at most $17\%$ and the difference is much smaller for lower values of $\rho$.
-For both path and grid graphs, the two DAGAR models differ by little for small values of $\rho$ and the worst-case differences were less than $20\%$ for both.
-While these results are hard to generalise beyond paths and grids to arbitrary graphs, Theorems \ref{th:frobpath} and \ref{th:frobgrid} provide valuable insight into why the order-free models perform very similar to the DAGAR model for many scenarios. }
+We see that once again this is monotonic in $\rho$ and the difference is negligible for small $\rho$.
+Theorems \ref{th:frobpath} and \ref{th:frobgrid} show that at least for small $\rho$, the impact of ordering is negligible, though for larger $\rho$ theoretically the DAGAR precision matrices for different orderings will be somewhat different.